opulo-inc/docs/docs/feeders/1-overview/feeder-overview.md

 The feeder uses the open source [Photon feeder controller firmware](https://github.com/photonfirmware/photon), and talks the Photon protocol over RS-485 to any Marlin host with RS-485 support.

+There are **50 Feeder Slots** on the LumenPnP.
+8mm and 12mm feeders take up one slot, and 16mm and 24mm feeders take up two slots.
 You can fit up to 50x 8mm or 12mm Feeders on the front and back rail of your LumenPnP when using two staging plates.

 ![2 plates with 50 feeders](img/two-plates.webp)